mintty/wsltty/README.md

 and one for the configured default distribution, to start a respective WSL terminal in a specific folder from an Explorer window.
 They are not installed by default.
-To add or remove context menu entries, run the respective script from the Start Menu subfolder `WSLtty`.
+To add launch entries for the default or all WSL distributions to the Explorer context menu, or remove them, run the respective script from the Start Menu subfolder `WSLtty`.

 #### Mintty settings ####